gianlazz/Lazztech.Cloud/GianDevNotes.md

 Wow... yeah vscode Intellisense really doesn't support razor syntax in .cshtml files, though at least vs4mac does.

 Having an issue casting the deserialized json object into a Snapshot...
 Okay so the syntax is `var snapshot = JsonConvert.DeserializeObject<Snapshot>(json);` not `var snapshot = (Snapshot)JsonConvert.DeserializeObject(json);`

+Weird it's not able to find the directories for the images however it can find the directories to the jsons no problem...